raphael-group/GASTON-Mix/README.md

 pip install -e .
 ```

 Installation should take <10 minutes.
+We will add GASTON-Mix to `pip` soon!

 ## Getting started